NwCoder21/Linux-Sandbox/Compression/Compression.md

 ![image](https://user-images.githubusercontent.com/107522496/200856481-a159671c-8de9-4d74-9912-ed8308ed5904.png)

-The above will take the video1.mp4 and video2.mkv and commpress them and archive called `zippedvideos.tar.gz`.
+The above will take the video1.mp4 and video2.mkv and compress them and archive called `zippedvideos.tar.gz`.

 The reason why we combine compression and archiving utilities is because it is quicker.
 The longer way to achieve the above would have been: